BIDS-numpy/planning-onboarding-material/possible_topics.md

 It would be *really* nice if this included the back-and-forth of the review process (which very often tends to be pretty extensive), but this might be very difficult to capture in a video.

+Points of emphasis:
+  - The PR preparation and submission
+  - Responding to comments
+  - N.B. a "real" PR (i.e. a real contribution to upstream rather than a toy example or a dummy fork) would be compelling.